Colleges by Location

 Beyond academics, Emory University is known for its vibrant campus life and commitment to social impact.
 The university places great emphasis on service and offers numerous community engagement programs, including the renowned Emory Volunteer Emory and the Center for Civic Engagement.
 Emory's diverse student body creates a rich and inclusive environment where students can participate in a wide range of extracurricular activities, including over 500 student organizations and clubs.
 With its combination of academic rigor, community engagement, and vibrant campus life, Emory University offers students an unparalleled educational experience.

 Located in Atlanta, GA and set in a suburban environment, Emory University is a private university.
-Its campus is 631 acres in size.
-This school follows a semester-based calendar.
-It has an acceptance rate of 11%.
-The freshman retention rate at Emory University is 95.21% and the six-year graduation rate is 90%.
+This institution follows a semester-based calendar.
+It has an acceptance rate of 10%.
+The freshman retention rate at Emory University is 96% and the six-year graduation rate is 92%.

-For freshmen, the application deadline for this school is January 1.
-For transfer students, the application deadline is March 15.
+The freshmen application deadline for this school is January 1.
+The transfer application deadline is March 15.

 Quick Facts